The Most Expensive Metals to Trade in 2023

 And soon, the price of the metal may get even higher.
 Today the scientific community actively researches its ability to absorb light to help develop new low-cost solar energy systems.

 Major producers: Mexico, Peru, China, Russia, Poland, Chile, Bolivia, Australia, United States.

 Silver has a very similar history as gold.
 Just like its "big brother", it is a safe haven investment and a pretty popular one, as it retains its value regardless of any crisis.
-But the deposits of silver are relatively bigger than those of gold, which makes it much cheaper.
+But the deposits of silver are relatively more extensive than those of gold, which makes it much cheaper.

 Silver is usually traded at a fraction of the gold price.
 Some even trade the spread between gold and silver prices.

 Unlike gold, silver is more volatile, as it gained recognition in the industrial world over a few last years.

 It is used in rockets, submarines, nuclear devices production, computers, jewelry, circuits, photography, dentistry and medicine, batteries, solar panels, water filtration, and much more.
 Among useful properties of silver are also odor control and preventing the spread of bacteria.

 Some other precious metals have similar properties.
 But their markets are small, and they might have limited investment options.
 Here is some short info: